Patient Connection Hub Assess your pain

 A lateral meniscus tear occurs on the outer side of the knee.

-Bucket-Handle Meniscus Tear
+Bucket-Handle Tear

 A bucket-handle meniscus tear is a large displaced tear that may cause knee locking.